 4.When does the Foundation disclose your personal information?

-The Foundation shares your personal information only with employees and/or volunteers who require such information to establish, manage and maintain our relationship with you.
+The Foundation shares your personal information only with consultants, employees and/or volunteers who require such information to establish, manage and maintain our relationship with you.
 We may also disclose your personal information to third party service providers whom we engage to mail our fundraising material, process your donation or event registration, or answer your inquiry, or otherwise perform support functions related to our activities and programs.
 These third party providers only have access to personal information that is needed to perform the related function and may not use it for any other purpose.

 If you do not wish to receive any marketing or fundraising materials from the Foundation, you can contact us at Contact@AnsweringTTP.org, or write us at Answering TTP Thrombotic Thrombocytopenic Foundation, 22 Prince George Dr., Toronto, ON M9A 1Y1.
 Please allow up to 12 weeks for your request to be processed, as mail campaigns may already be in progress.

 5.Accuracy of information